sam596/WCA-Stats/bestaveragewithoutsubxsingle/sub5.md

 ## Fastest 3x3 Average without a Sub-X Single

-*Last updated using WCA Developer Export from Mon Mar 25 at 1909UTC*
+*Last updated using WCA Developer Export from Thu Mar 28 at 2009UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*